-After receiving the parties' first written defence, the Authority issues an 'investigation report' (equivalent of the European Commission's statement of objections).
+After receiving the parties' first written defence, the Authority issues an "investigation report" (equivalent of the European Commission's statement of objections).
 After receiving the investigation report, the parties have 30 days to respond to the report (ie, the second written defence), which is extendable for another 30 days.
-The case team then has 15 days to respond to the parties' second written defence (ie, the so-called 'additional opinion').
-The parties again have 30 days to reply to the additional opinion (ie, the third written defence).
+The case team then has 15 days to respond to the parties' second written defence (ie, the so-called "additional opinion").
+Again, the parties have 30 days to reply to the additional opinion (ie, the third written defence).
 With the submission of the parties' third written defence to the Authority, the in-depth investigation process will be completed.